Books and Research by Dr. Fredricks

-Healing & Wholeness: Complementary and Alternative Therapies for Mental Healthmay be conveniently purchased online at Amazon.com or purchased from San Jose and San Francisco area book stores.
+Healing & Wholeness: Complementary and Alternative Therapies for Mental Healthmay be conveniently purchased online at Amazon.com or purchased from San Jose, San Francisco area and national book stores.

 BOOK: Fredricks, R. (2012).
 Fasting: An Exceptional Human Experience.
 Bloomington, IN: Author House.

 Fasting: An Exceptional Human Experience covers virtually every aspect of fasting.
 Since prehistory, fasting has been used in various ways as a means of transformation.
 As a spiritual practice, it is in almost every religion and spiritual tradition.
 In psychology, studies have suggested that fasting help psychiatric disorders, and in medicine, fasting is one of the most promising therapies.
 Using existing literature and original research, Dr. Fredricks focuses on the transformative characteristics of fasting in the contexts of psychology, medicine, and spirituality.
 The relationship between fasting and transpersonal psychology is examined, with a focus on peak experiences, self-realization, and other exceptional human experiences.

-Fasting: An Exceptional Human Experience may be conveniently purchased online at Amazon.com or purchased from San Jose and San Francisco area book stores.
+Fasting: An Exceptional Human Experience may be conveniently purchased online at Amazon.com or purchased from San Jose, San Francisco area and national book stores.

 BOOK: Fredricks, Randi.
 (2020).
 Complementary and Alternative Treatments for Anxiety.
 Bloomington, IN: Author House.

 Anxiety is one of the most common mental health problems in the United States, affecting millions of people every year.
 Conventional treatment, which typically involves medication, often has limited results and can produce serious side-effects, causing people with anxiety to seek alternatives.
 There is a growing body of evidence that complementary and alternative therapies can relieve the symptoms of anxiety more effectively without unpleasant side-effects.
 In Complementary and Alternative Treatments for Anxiety, Dr. Fredricks discusses recent studies on the effectiveness of alternative mental health care practices used in the management of anxiety disorders.
 This book details the research protocols used, showing anxiety sufferers how to find relief with safe, drug-free remedies.
 It provides insights that make sense and works as a guide to help those with anxiety to feel better, less stressed, and anxiety free.